jhersh/list.her.sh/_posts/2015-03-11-ios-test-coverage-with-coveralls.md

 tags: ios
 ---

 Code coverage measures how much of your app or library is executed by at least one of your tests.
-This manifests as a percentage from 0-100% (higher is better!) that can be a good high-level indicator of the quality — or at least the breadth — of your tests.
+This manifests as a percentage from 0-100% that can be a good high-level indicator of the quality — or at least the breadth — of your tests.

 Today we'll see how easy it is to automatically measure, report, and visualize code coverage in your iOS app or library.
 You'll end up with a report [like this one](https://coveralls.io/builds/1975865) for each file in your project and a great visual representation showing line-by-line where your coverage is strong, where you can improve, and how your coverage trends up (or down!) over time.